Our Lead Teaching Artist

 I am a native Kansan who grew up in Topeka and moved to Wichita, Kansas to attend Friends University.
 There he received a degree in Music Education and then went to Wichita State University where he received a Masters in Music Education (Conducting).
 Aaron taught in the Wichita district for 11 years before setting out as a full time musician.

 Aaron is a member of the Kansas Arts on Tour Roster with the Kansas Arts Commission.
-He is also a Wolf Trap Early Education Teaching Artist and a Baby ArtsPlay Teaching Artist with Kansas Wolf Trap.
-He is a founding Artist with Arts Partners Wichita where he is a roster Artist as well as serving as the Artist Coordinator for the organization.
-He is a proud member of AFM Local 1000.
+He is a Nationally Credentialed Teaching Artist with Young Audiences in New York and a National Trainer with Wolf Trap Early Learning Through the Arts in Vienna VA.
+He is a founding Artist with Arts Partners Wichita where he is a roster Artist and a Teaching Artist and a Baby ArtsPlay Teaching Artist with Kansas Wolf Trap.
+He is a proud member of AFM Local 1000 currently serving as the President.

 In 1990, Aaron, co-founded Hope Street Youth Development and served as it’s Executive Directory for 19 years.
 The organization works with middle and high school students providing leadership opportunities including academic and youth organizing.
 This experience allowed Aaron the opportunity to listen and work closely with students.